eskay993/gamefiles/silent-hill-3/README.md

 2. Download [Silent Hill 3 PC Fix by Steam006](https://community.pcgamingwiki.com/files/file/1331-silent-hill-3-pc-fix-by-steam006/) from PCGamingWiki.
  Do not extract the zip.

-3. (Optional) The script will automatically download [Silent Hill 3 Audio Enhancement Pack](https://www.moddb.com/mods/silent-hill-3-audio-enhancement-pack) from Mod DB during the install, but if you have slow internet, you may want to download it yourself beforehand as it's nearly 500MB.
-Do not extract the zip.
+3. Download [Silent Hill 3 Audio Enhancement Pack](https://www.moddb.com/mods/silent-hill-3-audio-enhancement-pack).
+There are 2 versions - Grab the one wihtout Reloaded.

 4. Extract the content of the game ISO.
 On Windows, you can do this with WinRAR or 7zip.
 On Linux, Ark should be able to do this.